SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 ### Nihilism

-I do "get" the strong theme of nihilism in **THree Body*./ Humans suck.
+I do "get" the strong theme of nihilism in *Three Body*.
+Humans suck.

 But it is a prejudice of our times.
 It is a jaundiced view of humanity that originates from looking only at the evil people do, and ignoring all the good.